Analyze Data

 March 31, 2021

-Vibration data are collected in the time domain and can be analyzed in that domain.
-However, it is often advantageous to transform the data into a different domain for analysis.
-Patterns such as resonant frequencies that are not apparent in the time domain become readily apparent in other domains.
+ObserVIEW is largely dedicated to analyzing time waveform data; that is, separating data for evaluation.
+Vibration data are recorded over time, but it is often advantageous to transform the data into a different domain for analysis.
+Patterns such as resonant frequencies that are not apparent in the time domain become readily apparent in others, such as frequency.

 Fast Fourier Transform

-In a complex signal, the FFT helps to determine the frequencies that are being excited and the amplitude at each frequency.
-Additionally, it highlights the changes at frequency and amplitude and the harmonic excitation in a frequency range.
+For a complex signal, the FFT helps to determine excitation frequencies and the amplitude at each frequency.
+Additionally, it highlights changes in frequency and amplitude and the harmonic excitation in a frequency range.

 To add an FFT graph in ObserVIEW, select Add Graph > FFT.